rackerlabs/support-how-to/content/general/understanding-the-cloud-computing-stack-Saas-Paas-Iaas.md

 Although IaaS provides advantages in situations where scalability and quick provisioning are beneficial, following are situations in which its limitations might be problematic:

 - Regulatory compliance makes the offshoring or outsourcing of data storage and processing difficult.
-- The highest levels of performance are required, and on-premises or dedicated hosted infrastructure has the capacity to meet the organization&#39;s needs.
+- The highest levels of performance are required, and on-premises or dedicated hosted infrastructure has the capacity to meet the organization's needs.

 ### Conclusion

-_Cloud computing_ doesn&#39;t describe a single thing; rather it is a general term that describes a variety of services, from IaaS at the base, through PaaS as a development tool, to SaaS replacing on-premises applications.
+_Cloud computing_ doesn't describe a single thing.
+Instead, it is a general term that describes a variety of services, from IaaS at the base, through PaaS as a development tool, to SaaS replacing on-premises applications.

 Organizations considering a move to cloud computing need to understand the different aspects of it and to assess their situation and decide which types of solutions are appropriate for their unique needs.